 A fantastic opportunity to experience the sites of Ancient Greece, starting at Athens, the cradle of Western Civilisation with an abundance of ancient monuments and the magnificent Acropolis, visible from almost every part of the city.
 Then cruise from Athens’ port on an exciting voyage of discovery of the wonders of Antiquity around the coast of the Peloponnese.

 Accompanied on the cruise by an experienced lecturer, explore the ancient theatre of Epidaurus, the Tomb of Agamemnon and the Mycenae burial complex, as well as Ancient Olympia and the famous Oracle of Delphi.
-The cruise through the Corinth Canal is a real highlight.

 During this quieter season, explore the ancient sites without the heat and the crowds in areas rich in heritage.
 This small ship cruise allows guests ample time in each port to discover local life, culinary traditions and culture with access to secluded bays and remote areas as well as the better known ports of call.
 Of course time is allowed to relax on board and sample fine, locally flavoured cuisine.